rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

     Another option for agent installation is to use the `The Cloud Intelligence control panel <http://intelligence.rackspace.com>`__.
 The Cloud
-    Intelligence control panel provides easy monitoring configuration and set up as well as graphs for visualizing Cloud Monitoring.
+    Intelligence control panel provides easy monitoring configuration and set up as well as graphs for visualizing Rackspace Monitoring.
 You log in with your MyCloud Control Panel log in, but the Cloud Intelligence control panel has many more monitoring configuration options, including two methods for installing the monitoring agent.